thenamespace/web3-plugin-ens/README.md

 You can also call `setNameForAddr` and provide these parameters:

-- `address` address for which to set the record
+- `address`: address for which to set the record
-- `owner` address that owns the revers record
+- `owner`: address that owns the reverse record
-- `resolver` address of the resolver which will resolve records
+- `resolver`: address of the resolver (use 0x231b0Ee14048e9dCcD1d247744d114a4EB5E8E63 for the official ENS PublicResolver)
-- `name` name for which the address will resolve (for example `yourname.eth`)
+- `name`: name for which the address will resolve (for example `yourname.eth`)

 ```ts
 await web3.ens.setNameForAddr(address, owner, resolver, name);